Skylight Replacement Citrus Springs Fl

 Heat Loss in Cold Seasons.

-In winter season, heat gained during the day is lost in the evening through the skylight.
+In winter, heat gained during the day is lost during the night through the skylight.
 One research study shows that during the night, a skylight loses 32.4 BTU per hour, per square foot, compared to windows’ heat loss of 20.2 BTU per hour, per square foot.
 That means that skylights lose near 40% more heat than windows.

 Excessive Light.